cloudControl/documentation/Add-on Documentation/Cron.md

 To call an URL with the specific interval you write it as the parameter:

 ~~~
+# for the default deployment
 $ cctrlapp APP_NAME/DEP_NAME cron.add http[s]://[user:password@]APP_NAME.cloudcontrolled.com
+# for any additional deplyoment
+$ cctrlapp APP_NAME/DEP_NAME cron.add http[s]://[user:password@]DEP_NAME.APP_NAME.cloudcontrolled.com
 ~~~

 You can only add cron jobs calling a verified alias of the deployment.
+The Cron add-on supports http basic authentication.
+It is recommended to use https when sending credentials.

 ## List Cron overview